superluminar-io/aws_fundamentals_workshop/docs/labs/lab_6/0_operations_overview.md

 Additionally, there are more advanced metrics available, like CPU utilization per Container or storage usage, when using the Container Insights feature for ECS.
 Enabling this feature comes with extra costs.

 ### Connect to your containers
-If you need to troubleshoot issues within your containers, you can connect to them using the AWS Systems Manager Session Manager.
+If you need to troubleshoot issues within your running containers, you can connect to them through **ECS Exec** using a ssh connection through the AWS Systems Manager Session Manager.
-// TODO: check if needed; add some secrutiy advise; https://aws.amazon.com/blogs/containers/new-using-amazon-ecs-exec-access-your-containers-fargate-ec2/
+Since this step shouldn't be considered best practice in working with containers, AWS provides an additional built-in observability mechanism, which includes:
+- Amazon CloudWatch Logs and Amazon S3 for logging the commands and commands output
+- Amazon CloudTrail for auditing and tracking API calls

+This connection option offers a secure way to access your containers.
+You can run commands and view the container's output, but you can't alter the container's configuration or the container itself.
+Commands will be invoked using the ECS `ExecuteCommand` API call.
+An example: When you invokes a single command (e.g. `pwd`), only the output of the command will be logged to S3 and/or CloudWatch.
+The command itself will be logged in AWS CloudTrail.
+XXX To correlate the command with the output, you can use the `session-id` in the logs.
+XXX TODO!
+Check if true

 By considering these best practices and troubleshooting techniques, you can effectively manage and maintain your ECS Fargate infrastructure and ensure the reliability and performance of your applications.